Robot Drummer: Learning Rhythmic Skills for Humanoid Drumming: Robot Drummer: Learning Rhythmic Skills

 where $C_i$ denotes the contact step at time $t_i$ and may include multiple contact pairs corresponding to the target drum strikes.
 Each contact step is defined as:

 with

-where $D_i$ denotes the set of drums to strike at time $t_i$, as specified by the drum track (see Section~\ref{sec:music-rep}), $S_i$ specifies which stick(s)--left, right, can be used to execute the contacts, and $\mathcal{D}$ contains all the drums in a drum kit as shown in Figure \ref{fig:drumkit}.
-Each contact event in RCC thus corresponds to spatiotemporal targets derived from the drum track with flexible assignment of sticks.
-While RCC does not currently model strike velocity, it could easily be extended to include MIDI note velocities to capture dynamic intensity.
+where $D_i$ denotes the set of drums to strike at time $t_i$, as specified by the drum track, $V_i$ is a per-drum velocity vector aligned with the drum set $\mathcal{D}$ (i.e., $(V_i)_d$ gives the MIDI velocity for drum $d$ when $d\in D_i$), $S_i$ optionally specifies which stick(s), left or right, may be used to execute the contacts, and $\mathcal{D}$ contains all the drums in a drum kit as shown in Figure \ref{fig:drumkit}.
+In this work we do not condition the policy or rewards on $V_i$, treating all strikes as equal intensity, and do not provide explicit assignments $S_i$, letting the policy discover stick-to-drum coordination autonomously through contact rewards in Section~\ref{sec:rew}.
+Both terms are retained to support extensions to expressive dynamics or explicit stick assignment.